eramons/techblog/content/post/thinkpadw500.md

  * The parameter -i says which region to access - in this example is the bios (i.e. the region where coreboot must be flashed)
  * The parameter -r says to read the desired region to the given file

-Now we had a backup of the original bios (without flash descriptor and without ME) on the binary file bios_orig.rom.
+Now we had a backup of the original bios (without flash descriptor and without ME) on the binary file _bios_orig.rom_.

 I stored it safelly away (GoogleDocs), since it might be useful for a recovery action with the flasher, in case of a brick.